Research Associate Program

 The first Orthodox woman to claim the title of Rabbi, Lila Kagedan has worked to make Jewish learning accessible to all.
 Kagedan earned a BA and an MEd from the University of Toronto before earning a master’s degree in theology and ethics at Harvard.
 She has taught bioethics at New York Medical College and has served as a chaplain and clinical ethicist in several other hospitals and hospices.
 She is also the founding director of Sulam Brookline, a non-denominational, Hebrew-immersive after-school program that teaches Jewish children about their history and faith.
 In 2015 she was ordained by Yeshivat Maharat, an Orthodox yeshiva that trains women as clergy and allows them to choose their own titles, due to ongoing debate in the Orthodox community over whether women can serve as rabbis.
 As of 2016, Kagedan serves as senior rabbi at the Walnut Street Synagogue in Chelsea, MA while continuing her work as director of Sulam.

-Dr. Tally Amir is a senior lecturer of immigration and international law at the College of Law and Business, Israel.
-She is a visiting associate professor at the Harvard Sociology Department during academic years 2018-2020 as an Israel Institute fellowship recipient.
-Amir received her LLB from Tel Aviv University, magna cum laude (2002).
+Tally Kritzman-Amir is a visiting assistant professor at Boston University School of Law, and a visiting associate professor at the Harvard Sociology Department during academic years 2018-2021.
+She is also a Senior Lecturer (associate professor) at the College of Law and Business, Israel.
+Kritzman-Amir received her LLB from Tel Aviv University, magna cum laude (2002).
 She clerked for Justice Mishael Cheshin in the Israeli Supreme Court, and she is a member of the Israeli bar since 2004.
 Kritzman-Amir received her PhD from Tel Aviv University after graduating from the direct PhD program, and wrote her thesis on “Socio-economic refugees” (2008).
 She was a Fox International Fellow at Yale University (2006-07), a Hauser Research scholar at NYU (2008-09), Polonsky Fellow at the Van Leer Jerusalem Institute (2010-15), a visiting fellow at Harvard Law School’s Human Rights Program (2017-18) and a Scholar-in-Residence at the Hadassah Brandeis Institute (2018).
 As an honorary research associate, she will work on a project on the methodology of immigration law and the connection between family law and immigration law.

 Nelly Las is an Israeli scholar specializing in contemporary Jewish history and gender studies (from a Jewish perspective).
 The subject of her Phd thesis (Sorbonne, Paris) was: “The Impact of Zionism on French Jewry from the Dreyfus Affair to World War II (1896-1942).”
 She received the 2012 HBI Translation Prize for her book “Voix juives dans le féminisme” and was an HBI Scholar-in-Residence in 2014.
 In November 2018, Las published,“Combats de femmes: une perspective juive” (Women's Struggles: A Jewish Perspective).
 From 2004 to 2016, Nelly Las was affiliated with the Vidal Sassoon International Center for the Study of Antisemitism at the Hebrew University of Jerusalem.
 Since 2016 she has worked independently as an HBI research associate.